sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     - **User Name:** Enter **NW**.
     - **Password:** Type **oracledemo123**.

-    >**NOTE**: If Azure fails to connect to your Oracle database, run *lsnrctl status* in command prompt.
+    >**Note**: If Azure fails to connect to your Oracle database, run *lsnrctl status* in command prompt.
 There should be a listener identified by your VM's hostname (LabVM).

     ![Screenshot showing listener endpoints and the host of each endpoint.](./media/listening-endpoint-debug.png "Verifying endpoint hosts")

 27. The Data Migration Service will need the OCI driver to proceed.
 To do this, navigate to <https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html>, and download the `instantclient-basiclite-windows.x64-12.2.0.1.0.zip` package.
 Verify that it is in your `Downloads` directory.

-    >**NOTE**: During the ora2pg installation, you downloaded the Basic version of this package.
+    >**Note**: During the ora2pg installation, you downloaded the Basic version of this package.
 However, we are downloading the Basic Light Package because it is what Microsoft recommends we use.

 28. Right-click your Downloads directory, and select **Properties**.
-Under **Sharing**, select **Share...** When the **Network acccess** menu opens, simply select **Share** again.
+Under **Sharing**, select **Share...** When the **Network access** menu opens, simply select **Share** again.

     ![Screenshot showing the process of enabling network sharing for the Downloads directory.](./media/network-sharing-downloads.png "Enable network sharing of the Downloads directory")

 29. We will need to add an inbound port rule for TCP port 445, which is what SMB uses.
-Navigate to your Lab VM's NSG. **+ Add** an inbound port rule with the following parameters.
+Navigate to your Lab VM's NSG. **+ Add** an inbound port rule with the following parameters:

     - **Source:** Any
-    - **Source port ranges:** *.
+    - **Source port ranges:** *
     - **Destination:** Any
     - **Destination port ranges:** 445
     - **Protocol:** TCP